lyte2d/lyte2d.com/README.md

+## lyte2d.com
-Lyte2D website is hosted on github pages from the root of this repository.
+Lyte2D website is hosted on github pages from the top-level `docs/` directory in this repository.

+## Building the site

+TBD